denbeigh2000/jfsi/README.md

  - Caching layers around store/application interfaces (wrap-around any implementation)
  - Metadata store for storing chunk info (shard/replicate using same manner)
  - Periodic health-check polling/mark node unhealthy in http clients
- - Periodic check (from FE nodes?
-Coordinator nodes?) that the storage nodes are in sync with metadata nodes, and properly replicated
  - Tools for adding/removing nodes to an existing cluster + providing rebalancing tools
  - Configuration nodes
  - Configuration file support for applications
- - Some way to account for node failures in replication (either hinted handoff, some simple metadata storage in coordinator for later fulfillment)